talenteca/olon-web-framework/README.md

 Don't forget to change the Boot.scala file to the package bootstrap.olon and also ensure you set the servlet filter to olon.http.LiftFilter on the servlet container configuration.

+Give it a check to examples for a reference.

 # Credit

 This framework is a derivative work of [Lift](https://liftweb.net/), a very big thank you to